Hardwood Floor Scratch Repair for Real-Life Homes

 Once the area feels smooth, wipe it clean with a soft cloth and a small amount of mineral spirits to reveal the true state of the wood.
 A colour-matched filler can then be pressed into the groove.
 Choose one that blends with the undertone of your oak rather than the exact stain.
 Undertone is what keeps the repair invisible from morning to evening, even as the direction of light shifts across the room.

 If you are unsure about the colour match, test your filler or stain marker in a discreet corner first.
-Many homeowners use the same approach described in our guide to repairing stained hardwood floors, which explains how pigments settle into different species of wood.
-Once the filler has dried and been lightly sanded, apply a compatible topcoat to seal and protect the repair.
-Allow it to dry fully before placing furniture or rugs back in that area.
+Many homeowners use the same approach described in our guide to stain repair methods, which explains how pigments settle into different species of wood.

 Handled with care, deeper scratches can soften back into the movement of the grain and show what thoughtful hardwood floor scratch repair can achieve.
 What was once a sharp interruption becomes a subtle variation that feels natural in the life of a real wood floor.